openlyrics/openlyrics/docs/source/dataformat.rst

       <author>Johannes Newton</author>
     </authors>

-Three different types of authors can be defined:
+Four different types of authors can be defined:

 * *author of words*::